 Conservation vs Preservation

-It is usual to use terms such as conservation of energy, conservation of mass or conservation of momentum.
-One of the important principles used in Physics regarding conservation of energy is that the total quantity of energy of any system not subject to external action remains constant, despite internal changes (such as chemical reactions or physical transformations).
+Terms such as conservation of energy, conservation of mass or conservation of momentum are also in wide use today.
+One of the most important principles used in Physics regarding conservation of energy is that the total quantity of energy of any system not subject to external action remains constant, despite internal changes (such as chemical reactions or physical transformations).

-A supporter or an advocate of environmental conservation is called a conservationist; the term environmentalist is also used.
-Conservation is the term used in the sense of ‘preservation for the future’.
-Consider the usage of the term ‘conservation of water’.
+A supporter or an advocate of environmental conservation is called a conservationist while the term environmentalist is also used for the purpose.
+Conservation is the term used in the sense of preservation for the future.
+Consider the usage of the term conservation of water.
 It only means that water is conserved for future use.
-Conservation of water is the primary function of the government in the state of Arizona in the United States due to the fact that it is a desert area.
+Conservation of water is the primary function of the government in the state of Arizona in the United States because it is a desert area.

-Preservation on the other hand is the act of keeping safe or free from harm or decay.
-It is the act of keeping alive something like a palm leaf manuscript in a library.
-You try to maintain the quality or the condition of an object in the act of preservation.
-Preservation of artifacts and archives are quite commonly seen in museums.
+Preservation, on the other hand, is the act of keeping an object safe and free from harm or decay.
+A common example of this is the act of keeping a palm leaf manuscript in good condition in a library.
+Preservation of an object calls for trying to maintain the quality or the condition of an object.
+Preservation of artefacts and archives are quite commonly seen in museums.

 There are various kinds of preservation such as historic preservation, textile preservation, survey preservation and the like.
-Historic preservation is professional approach to preserve and protect buildings, objects, landscapes or other artifacts of historic significance.
+Historic preservation is a professional approach to preserve and protect buildings, objects, landscapes or other artefacts of historic significance.

 Textile preservation refers to the processes by which textiles are cared and maintained to be preserved from future damage.
 There are other fields of preservation such as library preservation and art preservation too.
 Preservation surveys are surveys that involve collecting and analyzing data about the physical condition of the materials available in the libraries.

-Conservation is protection, preservation, or careful management of the environment and natural resources such as forests, wild life, soil, and water.
+• Conservation is the protection, preservation or careful management of the environment and natural resources such as forests, wildlife, soil, and water.